corda/corda-docs-portal/content/en/docs/corda-os/4.6/tutorial-cordapp.md

 ### Integration tests

-You can run the CorDapp’s integration tests by running the `Run Integration Tests - Java` run configuration.
+You can run the CorDapp’s integration tests with the `Run Integration Tests - Java` run configuration.

 First, run an integration test to calibrate your environment.
 1. Go to `Workflows` > `src` > `IntegrationTest` > `DriverBasedTest`.
-2. Select the green arrow next to the test code.
+2. Select the **green arrow** next to the test code.
 This will open the Run Terminal.

 ### Contract tests